Guidelines

 Sacraments of Confession & Communion

-1. Only Christened Orthodox may partake in the sacraments of Confession and Holy Communion in the Orthodox Church.
+1. Only Baptized Orthodox Christians may partake in the sacraments of Confession and Holy Communion in the Orthodox Church.

 2. In the Russian Orthodox Church all Christians, age 7 and older must give confession before partaking in Holy Communion.

-3. All Orthodox must prepare for Holy Communion by Fasting according to the Church rules for at least three days before partaking of the Holy Mysteries of Christ.
+3. All Orthodox must prepare for Holy Communion by Fasting according to the Church rules.

 4. Orthodox that are preparing to partake in Holy Communion must be present and attentive at the evening services on the eve of Holy Communion.
 During the service, confessions will be heard at the appropriate time when the priest is not rushed and the confession can be heard in a calm and thoughtful manor.
 For those people that are unable to attend evening services they must arrive to church on time for the reading of the Hours for confession.